diggingforfire/TCBuildMonitor/README.md

 # TCBuildNazi
 Simple page that shows the last build status of a TeamCity build configuration in glorious green (build succeeded) or red (build failed).
+Updates on a 10 second interval.

 Tested with TeamCity 2017.1.2 (build 46812)